 - 1. What is your lawful basis for processing? - 2.
-Does the processing actually achieve your purpose? - 3.
+Does the processing achieve your purpose? - 3.
 Is there another way to achieve the same outcome? - 4.
 How will you prevent function creep? - 5.
 How will you ensure data quality and data minimisation? - 6.
 What information will you give individuals? - 7.
 How will you help to support their rights? - 8.
 What measures do you take to ensure processors comply? - 9.
 How do you safeguard any international transfers? - 1.
 Public Task -Prevention and Detection of crime in the NHS. - 2.
 Yes - 3.
-In theory it could be done with pen and paper but this would be impractical. - 4.
-The NHSCFA receive annual training on the Data Protection Act 2018 and in particular about the use of data for its collected purpose.
-We will prevent function creep by keeping our processing under periodic review we do not expect the purpose of processing to change following release of the system. - 5.
-Checking of information in an investigation is problematic due to the free text nature of the information collected ruling out validation and automated checking on the majority of fields.
+In theory, data processing could be done with pen and paper, however this would be impractical on many grounds. - 4.
+The NHSCFA receive training throughout the year on the Data Protection Act 2018 and the use of data for its collected purpose.
+Measures will be taken to prevent function creep by keeping the processing under periodic review the purpose of processing is not expected to change following release of the system. - 5.
+Checking of information in an investigation is problematic due to the free text nature of the information collected ruling out validation and automated checking on most fields.
 Fields on CLUE are limited where possible to set values to prevent typing errors.
-Investigations are reviewed by IMOs and investigation leads and the information is accessed by multiple applications and users which should flag inaccuracies.
+Investigations are reviewed by IMOs, and investigation leads, and the information is accessed by multiple applications and users which should flag inaccuracies.
 Reports can be run on the SAS system to identify information that may be incorrect such as subjects born in the future or are under 16.
 Retention reviews will be undertaken to limit the time the information is held for.
 Information collected for the purposes of the prevention and detection of crime will have to be considered for necessity and proportionality.
 However, due to requirements under CPIA 1996, it may be necessary to retain information which may not be relevant. - 6.
-Individuals can make requests to the NHSCFA by a subject access request.
+Individuals can make subject access requests to the NHSCFA.
 This is considered by the Information Governance team and a decision is made on what information to release.
 Due to the type of processing, a subject's rights may be limited.
-How we handle personal data, our legal basis for processing and who we work with and may share data with is outline in our website's privacy policy. - 7.
-As with No.6 above the website explains the rights of data subjects subject to relevant exemptions and the process to be followed. - 8.
-We will periodically seek assurance from the suppliers of their continued compliance with applicable data protection rules, and we will work with the information security and information governance team to flag up and address any concerns.
+How we handle personal data, our legal basis for processing, and who we work with and may share data with, is outlined in the Privacy Policy that can be found on the NHCFA website. - 7.
+As with No.6 above, the policy on the website explains the rights of data subjects subject to relevant exemptions and the process to be followed. - 8.
+We periodically seek assurance from the suppliers of their continued compliance with applicable data protection rules, and we work with the Information Security and Information Governance Team to flag up and address any concerns.
 Schedule 7 and 14 of the CLUE/NHSCFA contract stipulate the requirements of the suppliers. - 9.
-To progress an investigation, it may be necessary for enquiries to be made with organisations outside of the EEA.
+To progress an investigation, it may be necessary for enquiries to be made with organisations outside of UK.
 This would usually require sharing the name and date of birth of a subject although other information may need to be shared such as passport numbers.
-This is an investigations process though rather than a use of CLUE.
+This is subject to an investigations process though, rather than a use of CLUE.